Huge News!Announcing our $40M Series B led by Abstract Ventures.Learn More

 Visualizing the CALM schema

 In order to take a look at the architecture that you're working on, beyond just staring at a json file, you can use the visualize command.
-This command accepts either an instantiation or a pattern as it's input (not both), and will output an SVG file.
+This command accepts either an architecture or a pattern as it's input (not both), and will output an SVG file.
 You can then open up that file in the browser to see a box and line diagram which represents your architecture.

 % calm visualize --help